-For these reasons, FSANZ will be recommending to the agencies responsible that the WTO be notified under the Sanitary and Phytosanitary Measure (SPS) Agreement, in order to enable other member nations to comment on the proposed changes to standards that may have a significant impact on them.
+For these reasons, FSANZ recommended to the agencies responsible that the WTO be notified under the Sanitary and Phytosanitary Measure (SPS) Agreement, in order to inform other member nations on the proposed changes to standards that may have a significant impact on them.
+No submissions were received in response to the notification.